Evaluating the Impact of Inter-cluster Communications in Edge Computing: System Architecture and Testbed Design

 \subsubsection{payload-echo}

-This function accepts any payload and echoes the same message back to the sender by setting the response body to the received payload.
-It is used in testing our \emph{Remote maintenance inference} use case, since it emulates the transfer of aggregated data from one cluster to another.
-In the test, the result is transmitted back to the sending cluster, which is the behavior that this function copies.
+This function accepts any payload and echoes the same message back to the sender by setting the response body to that received payload.
+It is used in testing our \emph{Remote Maintenance (ML Inference)} use case, since it emulates the transfer of aggregated data from one cluster to another with an equally sized response.
+In the test, the result shall be transmitted back to the sending cluster, which is the behavior that this function exhibits.